52 Delicious Places to Eat in London as Picked by a Local

 41. Pizza Union

-My favorite for a quick bite.
+One of my favorite places to eat in London for a quick bite.
 Great, affordable pizzas, and fast service.

 42. Pizza Express